Destinations of Leavers from Higher Education 2018

 Read the latest journalism blog from Computing and Digital Technologies

-Housing 30 iMacs complete with all the software necessary for multi-platform journalism including InDesign, Quark, Photoshop, Premiere and Adobe Audition.
+Housing 76 iMacs complete with all the software necessary for multi-platform Journalism (Adobe InDesign, Adobe Photoshop, Adobe Premiere Pro, Adobe Audition).

 The Television News Set provides a professional three-camera news studio floor and gallery environment in which students get to familiarise themselves with industry standard facilities and techniques.

 Three professionally equipped radio studios house a range of specialist news production and music scheduling software (Burli, Myriad) and professional hardware (Sonifex S2 mixing desks, ISDN units).